voq1LAj/voq1LAj/README.md

-- 👋 Hi, I’m @voq1LAj
+- 👋 Hi, I’m @STeaK667
-- 👀 I’m interested in ...
+- 👀 I’m interested in digging in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spanish € HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate my main room with my kitchen
-- 📫 How to reach me ...
+- 📫 How to reach me - maybe not so early

 <!---
 voq1LAj/voq1LAj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.